 The phrase "nonhazardous oil field waste" does not mean that oil field wastes contain no hazardous contaminants.
-In 1988, the U.S. Environmental Protection Agency (EPA) exempted oil and gas exploration and production wastes from regulation under the Resource Conservation and Recovery Act (RCRA) Subtitle C hazardous waste management program (53 FR 25446, July 6, 1988).
-The EPA provided this exemption because it found that other state and federal programs could protect human health and the environment more effectively; not because oil field wastes are never harmful.
+In 1988, the U.S. Environmental Protection Agency (EPA) exempted oil and gas exploration and production wastes from regulation under the Resource Conservation and Recovery Act (RCRA) Subtitle C hazardous waste management program.
+The EPA provided this exemption because it found that other state and federal programs could protect human health and the environment more effectively, not because oil field wastes are never harmful.
+The EPA documented several cases where the "wastes from crude oil and natural gas operations have endangered human health and caused environmental damage when managed in violation of State and Federal requirements" (12).

-The EPA used its 1987 Report to Congress, "Management of Wastes from the Exploration, Development and Production of Crude Oil, Natural Gas, and Geothermal Energy" (the Report to Congress) as the basis for the above regulatory determination (EPA 1987).
+The EPA used its 1987 Report to Congress, "Management of Wastes from the Exploration, Development, and Production of Crude Oil, Natural Gas, and Geothermal Energy" (the Report to Congress) as the basis for the above regulatory determination (13).
 In that report, the EPA identified contaminants of concern for produced water and drilling muds.
-Factors used to select these contaminants included median and maximum concentrations in waste samples; frequency of detection; mobility in ground water; and concentrations at which human health effects, aquatic toxicity, or resource damage start to occur.
-Chemicals that EPA screened as likely to dominate risk estimates included arsenic, benzene, boron, cadmium, and chromium (VI).
-In 1988, EPA began evaluating the relative hazards posed by waste streams associated with exploration and production, including tank bottoms, oily debris, workover fluids, produced sand, emulsions, and others (EPA 1994).
+Factors used to select these contaminants included median and maximum concentrations in waste samples; frequency of detection; mobility in ground water; and concentrations at which human health effects, aquatic toxicity, or resource damage start to occur (13).
+Chemicals that the EPA screened as likely to dominate risk estimates included arsenic, benzene, boron, cadmium, and chromium VI.
+In 1988, the EPA began evaluating the relative hazards posed by waste streams associated with exploration and production, including tank bottoms, oily debris, workover fluids, produced sand, emulsions, and others (9).
 It found that tank bottom wastes exceeded RCRA toxicity characteristics for benzene and lead.

 The contaminants of concern identified in these two EPA studies constitute the list of potential contaminants of concern for the current study.
-Of the potential contaminants of concern, arsenic, benzene, boron, cadmium, chromium (VI) and lead, two were eliminated from further consideration.
-Boron was eliminated because of its high probability of forming insoluble hydroxyborate compounds; lead was eliminated because of its low solubility, large distribution coefficient, and large retardation factor (Freeze and Cherry 1979).
+Of the potential contaminants of concern, arsenic, benzene, boron, cadmium, chromium VI, and lead, two were eliminated from further consideration.
+Boron was eliminated because of its high probability of forming insoluble hydroxyborate compounds; lead was eliminated because of its low solubility, large distribution coefficient, and large retardation factor (3).